-- Postconsumer recycled materials, value 1.0, by cost. - Preconsumer recycled materials, value 0.5, by cost. - Extraction, manufacture, and purchase location within 100 miles, value 2.0, by - Extended producer responsibility, value 0.5, by cost.
+- Postconsumer recycled materials, value 1.0, by cost. - Preconsumer recycled materials, value 0.5, by cost. - Extraction, manufacture, and purchase location within 100 miles, value 2.0, by cost. - Extended producer responsibility, value 0.5, by cost.
 Products that are part of an extended producer responsibility program may be counted in their entirety even if only part of the product is recycled.

-Submit a narrative statement listing the primary material types within SCA standard specifications that are likely to contribute to this credit and explaining any barriers to
+Submit a narrative statement listing the primary material types within SCA standard specifications that are likely to contribute to this credit and explaining any barriers to achievement.

-Incorporate credit requirements in construction documents.
+• Incorporate credit requirements in construction documents.
 Indicate any products beyond those in the Standard Specifications where extraction criteria is to be reported.

-Submit updated documentation to address incomplete and outstanding issues.
+• Provide updated documentation to address incomplete and outstanding issues.

-- Submit Contractor's Sustainable Materials Form identifying compliant products and their - Submit manufacturer documentation of product claims for credit requirements or other USGBC-approved programs. - Submit construction cost figure for CSI divisions 2-10 and include MEP items specified in specification sections to be reported. - Submit the complete and initialed Contractor Certification Form.
+- Submit Contractor's Sustainable Materials Form identifying compliant products and their associated cost. - Provide manufacturer documentation of product claims for credit requirements or other USGBC-approved programs. - Submit construction cost figure for CSI divisions 2-10 and include MEP items specified in specification sections to be reported. - Submit the complete and initialed Contractor Certification Form.

-- Review Contractor's submittals for verification of product claims for credit requirements or other USGBC programs. - Complete Option 2 section in "Sourcing of Raw Materials" tab of the USGBC BPDO - Download the SCA BPDO Overlay from the NYC Green Schools Rating System Forms - Print the "Summary" tab of the USGBC BPDO Calculator to PDF. - Use the SCA BPDO Overlay to fill in section M2.2A Material Extraction Optimization in the GSG Material Reporting and Optimization Credit Form. - Submit the complete and initialed Design Team Certification Form-Construction Phase.
+- Review Contractor's submittals for verification of product claims for credit requirements or other USGBC programs. - Complete Option 2 section in "Sourcing of Raw Materials" tab of the USGBC BPDO Calculator - Download the SCA BPDO Overlay from the NYC Green Schools Rating System Forms page. - Print the "Summary" tab of the USGBC BPDO Calculator to PDF. - Use the SCA BPDO Overlay to fill in section M2.2A Material Extraction Optimization in the GSG Material Reporting and Optimization Credit Form. - Submit the complete and initialed Design Team Certification Form-Construction Phase.

 Table 1.
-Sample calculation for product assembly meeting sustainable criteria Sustainable criteria Percentage of Location Sustainable Component product by Value of valuation criteria value Percentage of weight component factor?
-Requirement component Preconsumer MDF core 90% \$9,000 80% \$7,200 Yes recycled content 10% \$1,000 100% FSC certified \$1,000 Veneer No \$8,200 Total sustainable criteria value
+Sample calculation for product assembly meeting sustainable criteria P Percentage of product by weight Value of component Sustainable criteria Location Sustainable Percentage of component Requirement valuation factor? criteria value MDF core 90% \$9,000 80% Preconsumer recycled content Yes \$7,200 Veneer 10% \$1,000 100% FSC certified No \$1,000 Total sustainable criteria value \$8,200

-LEED for Schools v4 MR Credit Building Product Disclosure and Optimization -Sourcing of Raw Materials, Option 2 Leadership Practices www.oecd.org/daf/inv/mne
+LEED for Schools v4 MR Credit Building Product Disclosure and Optimization - Sourcing of Raw Materials, Option 2 Leadership Practices

-Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises
+Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises www.oecd.org/daf/inv/mne